AllenHThompson/auturgus-handyman-app/README.md

 + 'Pay it now' pricing for job quotes.
 + Display message to user when a user name is already taken.
 + Display a message to the user when a password doesn't match.
++ Have to have a rating for requesters and providers.